-- initially cry briefly – a very distinctive birth cry;
+- briefly cry a very distinctive birth cry

-- once they have found the breast, they will tend to rest for a little while (often this can be mistaken as the baby being not hungry or not wanting to feed);
+- often rest once they have found the breast (this can often be mistaken as the baby not being hungry or not wanting to feed)

-- after a period of rest the baby will start to familiarise with the breast, perhaps by nuzzling, smelling and licking around the area.
-This familiarisation period can last for some time and is important so should not be rushed.
-Sometimes it is tempting to help baby to attach at this time but try to remain patient to allow them to work out how best to attach themselves.
+- begin to familiarise with the breast after a period of rest, perhaps by nuzzling, smelling and licking around the area (this familiarisation period can last for some time and is important, so should not be rushed – try to remain patient and allow the baby to work out how to best attach themselves)

-- finally baby will self-attach and begin to feed.
-It may be that mother and baby need a little help with positioning at this stage.
+- self-attach and begin to feed (it may be that mother and baby need a little help with positioning at this stage)

-- once baby has suckled for a period of time, they will come off the breast and often both mother and baby will fall asleep.
+- come off the breast once they have had a chance to suckle for a period of time.
+Following this, often both mother and baby will fall asleep.

-Most term healthy babies will follow this process, providing it is not interrupted by anything, for example taking the baby away to weigh, or the mother going for a shower.
-Interrupting the process before the baby has completed this sequence, or trying to hurry them through the stages may lead to problems at subsequent breastfeeds.
-If mother has been given a lot of analgesia during labour baby may be drowsy and this process can take longer.
+Most term healthy babies will follow this process, providing it is not interrupted by anything, for example taking the baby away to weigh or the mother going for a shower.
+Interrupting the process before the baby has completed this sequence or trying to hurry them through the stages may lead to problems at subsequent breastfeeds.
+If the mother has been given a lot of analgesia during labour, the baby may be drowsy and this process can take longer.

 Skin-to-skin contact in the Baby Friendly standards

 The Baby Friendly standards require that skin-to-skin contact is valued and supported in hospitals.